Dumitru Theodor Neculuță: Early commemorations

 In a 1926 piece on the standards of Romanian "proletarian literature", Ion Mehedințeanu argued that "bourgeois criticism" had both Neculuță and his younger colleague, Ion Păun-Pincio, "buried in the tomb of silence".
 As he notes: "Shoemaker Neculuță's poetry volume is the shrieking anguish of a prostrating and obscured class.
 His eyes set on the shores of justice, he awakens the proletariat to the coming age."
 Deșliu similarly claims that "bourgeois criticism and historiography [...] weaved around Neculuță's work that familiar conspiracy of silence", leaving socialist gatherings as the only venue which still cultivated his verse.
 He argues that this underground fame helped to establish a style of radical poetry, including anonymous interwar hymns by Communist-Party militants.
 Some other works of this nature had known authors: as one of the Communist Party founders, Mihail Cruceanu wrote "poetry in the manner of lyrical cobbler Theodor Neculuță".
 Paul Niculescu-Mizil, later a Party eminence, recalled that in his 1930s childhood he "loved Neculuță, a socialist poet", which contributed to his political choices.

-On the 20th commemoration of Neculuță's death on October 7, 1924, a "great number of workers and intellectuals" visited the socialist club on Brezoianu Street to pay homage; Romanian Police reportedly encircled the hall, and only allowed attendees to leave at midnight.
+On the 20th commemoration of Neculuță's death on October 7, 1924, a "great number of workers and intellectuals" visited the socialist club on Brezoianu Street to pay homage; police agents reportedly encircled the hall, and only allowed attendees to leave at midnight.
 Spina noted that "a few workers, who have gathered to commemorate the death of their only bard, were dispersed as if a conspiratorial terrorist assembly."
 Democracy activist Dem.
 I. Dobrescu regarded the event as a pseudo-legal ban on "legal socialism", at a time when Neculuță's poems "are printed and are allowed to be printed."
 The 24th commemoration in 1928 was marked by a workers' pilgrimage at Bellu, though reportedly no writers were invited.
-A similar event in 1930 was hosted by the Socialist Workers Party of Romania, with Vasile Anagnoste conferencing "on the poet's life and work."
+A similar event in 1930 was hosted by the Socialist Workers Party of Romania, with Anagnoste conferencing "on the poet's life and work."
 Between these two events, in December 1929, the Romanian Railways workers' club in Pașcani was established, and took its name from Neculuță.